charlesbrandt/public/code/api/index.md

 [auth](auth.md)

 ## DBs

 DBs are Databases.

-Databases tie in closely to the API side.
+Databases tie in closely with the API.

 ### Schema & Models